elcicd/el-CICD-docs/developer-guide.md

 The Deployment Branch was created and designed to allow changes to a microservice's deployment configuration to be tracked and versioned even while allowing that its buildable source and its image remained static.
 Deployment Branches are only created when an image is promoted from one SDLC environment to the next.
 As noted, the Image deployed to Dev has no Deployment Branch, since it is built and not promoted, and therefore does not need one.
 When an image is promoted out of Dev to a downstream environment, the first Deployment Branch is created from source commit where the image was built.
 Subsequent promotions to further downstream environments are made at the HEAD of the previous Deployment Branch; e.g. referring to the figure above, for the Stg environment, you'd get a Deployment Branch at source commit hash 9458de3.

 Each Deployment Branch is where developers can push deployment configuration changes for the image built from the source included in the branch  Commits to a Deployment Branch are considered [Deployment Patches](foundations.md#deployment-patching) for the environment.

-The changes will be applied whenever the image is redeployed to the particular environment.
-The branches will be named in the following manner:
+These changes will be applied whenever the image is redeployed to the particular environment.

+#### WARNING: DO NOT MODIFY BUILDABLE SOURCE OR UPSTREAM ENVIRONMENT CONFIGURATIONS

+Changes made to the deployment configurations for an upstream environment or the buildable source code of the microservice on a Deployment Branch will be ignored by the current Deployment Branch.
+The purpose of a Deployment Branch _is to track and version the changes of the deployment configurations for the environment it is currently deployed in_.
+The buildable source and any upstream deployment configurations of a Deployment Branch should only be looked at as a historical reference of the microservice's source; i.e. how the image was built and previously deployed.

+Changing the source or upstream deployment configurations will at a minimum cause confusion, and at worst make it harder to work on hotfixes if necessary.
+Because of Git's distributed nature and design, locking certain files from being modified is not possible.
+Deployment Branches are a work-around to the [modern development problem](#problem-code-is-mutable-images-are-immutable) of keeping the proverbial source of truth in more than two repositories.

+Merging changes from a Deployment Branch back into the Development Branch or from an upstream deployment branch to a downstream deployment branch  to pick up lessons learned from testing are encouraged whenever it makes sense.

+### Deployment Branch Naming Conventions

+The Deployment Branches will be named in the following manner:

 **`deployment-<environment>-<src-commit-hash>`**

 * **`<environment>`:** the environment the image is to be deployed to
-* **`<src-commit-hash>`:** the source commit hash **_on the Development Branch_** from which the image was built
+* **`<src-commit-hash>`:** the source commit hash on the Development Branch from which the image was built

 For example, when an image is promoted from Dev to QA with a commit hash of 8d7dh3g on the Development Branch, its Deployment Branch will be created and named:

 **`deployment-qa-8d7dh3g`**

-Only changes that affect the deployment of the image to QA or its downstream environments will be acknowledged and used by the CICD system.
+Only changes that affect the deployment of the image to QA in `deployment-qa-8d7dh3g` will be acknowledged and used by el-CICD, and changes to downstream deployment configurations will only be used if the image is promoted.

-Deployment Branches are only created when an image is promoted into a particular environment.
 Subsequent Deployment Branches are created from the HEAD of the previous Deployment Branch; e.g. referring to the figure above, for the Stg environment, you'd get a Deployment Branch at source commit hash 9458de3.

-**deployment-stg-8d7dh3g**
+**`deployment-stg-8d7dh3g`**

-Note that source commit hash remains constant as the image is promoted, because representing the code that created the image.
-This naming convention ensures Deployment Branches should be easy to identify, the environment the deployment configuration is meant for, and identifies exactly where the source code that built the image came from on the Development Branch.
+Take notice of how the source commit hash remains constant as the image is promoted.
+This naming convention not only makes it easy to determine the SDLC environment the image was promoted to, but also the original source commit that created the image.

-#### WARNING: DO NOT MODIFY UPSTREAM ENVIRONMENT CONFIGURATIONS OR THE IMAGE SOURCE CODE

-Changes made to the deployment configurations for an upstream environment or the source code of the microservice on a Deployment Branch will be ignored by the current Deployment Branch.
-The purpose of a Deployment Branch _is to track and version the changes of the deployment configurations for a particular environment_.
-The rest of the contained source and any upstream deployment configurations should only be looked at as a historical record of the microservice _from the time the branch was created_.
-Changing any of this in a downstream Deployment Branch makes it harder to understand what is in the associated image, and how it was previously deployed before being promoted.

-Changing the source or upstream deployment configurations will at a minimum cause confusion, and at worst make it harder to work on hotfixes if necessary.
-Because of Git's distributed nature and design, locking certain files from being modified is not possible.
-Deployment Branches are a work-around to the [modern development problem](#problem-keeping-the-image-and-scm-repositories-in-sync) of keeping the proverbial source of truth in two places at once, the SCM and the Image Repository.

-Note that merging changes back into the Development Branch to pick up changes, or from an upstream deployment branch to a downstream deployment branch are encouraged whenever it makes sense.

 ### Release Candidate Tags

-[Deploying a complete application to production](foundations.md#deploy-to-production) is different and more complex than deploying the individual components or microservices of an application to a non-production environment.
-Tagging for a Release Candidate or branching for the Release Version must happen for all images and source repositories of all microservices defined to be in the Release Version.  el-CICD does not define what a valid version should be labeled as, only that it must conform to a naming conventions acceptable to both the Source and Image Repository, in this case Git and an Image Repository which complies with the Docker’s naming conventions for images.
-A Release Candidate Tag has the following format:
+[Deploying a complete application to production](foundations.md#deploy-to-production) is different and more complex than deploying the individual components or microservices of an application to a non-production environment.  el-CICD defines a [Release Candidate](foundations.md#release-candidate) as a collection of all images deployed in Pre-prod intended to be deployed to Prod.  el-CICD does not define what a candidate should be, only that it must conform to a naming conventions acceptable to both the Source and Image Repository, in this case Git and Docker image naming conventions.

-**\<version>-\<src-commit-hash>**
+A Release Candidate Tag in Git has the following format:

+**`<version>-<src-commit-hash>`**

-* **\<version>:** the label of the application to be released; e.g. 1.0.0 using [Semantic Versioning](https://semver.org/) notation
+* **`<version>`:** the label of the application to be released; e.g. 1.0.0 using [Semantic Versioning](https://semver.org/) notation
-* **\<src-commit-hash>:** the commit hash on the **Development Branch** where the image was built
+* **`<src-commit-hash>`:** the commit hash on the Development Branch where the image was built

-Each Project will have a Pre-prod environment, and that environment will define what can be promoted to Prod.
-Once chosen, **_each image and the latest source commit hash on its associated Pre-prod Deployment Branch_** will be tagged.
-A check will be performed to ensure the Release Candidate Tag is unique within every repository of the Project and hasn’t been used before.
-The tagging operation will fail if it has.
+Each Project will have a [Pre-prod environment](foundations.md#pre-prod-environment), and what is currently deployed in Pre-prod will constrain what can be chosen to be in the Release Candidate.
+Once chosen and approved, a check will be performed to validate the Release Candidate Tag is unique within every repository of the Project, and then **_each microservice's current Pre-prod Deployment Branch will be tagged at its HEAD_**.

-For example, assume that a  few changes have been made on the Pre-prod Deployment Branch

-**deployment-stg-8d7dh3g**

-mentioned earlier as part of the testing and tuning process, and that the Project team is now satisfied this might be good enough to promote to production with any other microservices in the application as version 1.0.0.
-When the Release Candidate Tag is applied by the system, _it will be applied on the latest commit hash on the **deployment-stg-8d7dh3g** branch_ as:
+For example, assume that a few Deployment Patches have been applied to the Pre-prod Deployment Branch `deployment-stg-8d7dh3g`, and that the Project team is now satisfied this might be good enough to promote to production with any other microservices in the application as version 1.0.0.
+When the Release Candidate Tag is applied by the system, it will be applied on the latest commit hash on the `deployment-stg-8d7dh3g` branch as:

 **1.0.0-8d7dh3g**

-The image deployed in Stg will similarly be tagged as 1.0.0-8d7dh3g in its Image Repository.
-The application is now available for promotion to production.

 ![Figure: Release Candidate Tag](images/developer-guide/release-candidate-tag.png)